Divy005/Automated_Photo_Identification_and_Classification_for_Traffic_Violations_Using_Computer_Vision/README.md

 ## 🌟 1.
 High-Level Overview

-AgentForgers is a two-part system:
+TrafficAI is a two-part system:

 1. **A React web dashboard** — Users upload traffic images or short video clips.
 The UI displays annotated evidence, a list of detected violations (including license plate numbers), vehicle counts, processing time, and session-level analytics.